Pylons/hypatia/docs/overview.rst

 strategies to collapse indexed texts for better querying.
-Facet indexes are much like keyword indexes, but also allow for "faceted" indexing and searching, useful for performing narrowing searches when there is a well-known taxonomy of allowable values.
+Facet indexes are much like keyword indexes, but also allow for "faceted" indexing and searching, useful for performing narrowing searches when there is a well-known set of allowable values (the "facets").

 .. note:: The existing facet index implementation narrowing support is naive.
 It is not meant to be used in catalogs that must use it to